-At the end of this course, students should be able to:
+At the end of the course, the learner should be able to:

-- Identify species by performing data base queries with common databases and interpretation of results.
+- Identify species by performing database queries with common databases and interpretation of results;

-- Critically evaluate studies that utilized DNA-based taxonomy.
+- Critically evaluate studies that utilized DNA-based taxonomy;

-- Synthesize knowledge and effectively communicate about DNA Barcoding for grant proposals and interaction with policy makers.
+- Synthesize knowledge and effectively communicate about DNA Barcoding for grant proposals and interaction with policymakers.

-Unit 3: Metabarcoding analytics
+- Metabarcoding analytics

-Unit 4: Applications/Recent research
+- Applications/Recent research